g0rbe/gorbe.io/content/posts/wireguard/remote-access-vpn/index.en.md

 ---
 title: Setup a Remote Access VPN with WireGuard
-tags: ["wireguard", "vpn"]
-description: "Setup a Remote Access VPN with WireGuard and nftables on Debain 12"
+description: "Setup a Remote Access VPN with WireGuard and nftables on Debian 12"
+summary: "Setup a Remote Access VPN with WireGuard and nftables on Debian 12"
+date: 2023-11-15T03:46:08+01:00
+tags: ["WireGuard", "VPN"]
+keywords: ["WireGuard", "VPN"]
+# featureAlt:
+# draft:  true
+# aliases: ['/']
 ---

 ## Server